1689 Boston revolt: Background

 The Massachusetts agents then petitioned the new monarchs and the Lords of Trade (predecessors to the Board of Trade that oversaw colonial affairs) for restoration of the Massachusetts charter.
 Mather furthermore convinced the Lords of Trade to delay notifying Andros of the revolution.
 He had already dispatched a letter to previous colonial governor Simon Bradstreet containing news of a report (prepared before the revolution) that the annulment of the Massachusetts charter had been illegal, and he urged the magistrates to "prepare the minds of the people for a change".
 Rumors of the revolution apparently reached some individuals in Boston before official news arrived.
 Boston merchant John Nelson wrote of the events in a letter dated late March, and the letter prompted a meeting of senior anti-Andros political and religious leaders in Massachusetts.

 Andros first received a warning of the impending revolt against his control while leading an expedition to fortify Pemaquid (Bristol, Maine), intending to protect the area against French and Indian attacks.
 In early January 1688/9, (Note: In the Julian calendar in use in England and its colonies at this time, the new year began on March 25.
 To avoid date confusion with the Gregorian calendar in use elsewhere, dates between January 1 and March 25 were sometimes written with both years.) he received a letter from King James describing the Dutch military buildup.
 On January 10, he issued a proclamation warning against Protestant agitation and prohibiting an uprising against the dominion.
-The military force that he led in Maine was composed of British regulars and militia from Massachusetts and Maine.
-The militia companies were commanded by regulars who imposed harsh discipline that alienated the militiamen from their officers.
+The military force that he led in Maine was composed of regular troops along with Massachusetts and Maine militiamen.
+The militia companies were commanded by regulars who imposed harsh discipline that alienated the militiamen they commanded.
 Andros was alerted to the meetings in Boston and also received unofficial reports of the revolution, and he returned to Boston in mid-March.
 A rumor circulated that he had taken the militia to Maine as part of a so-called "popish plot;" the Maine militia mutinied, and those from Massachusetts began to make their way home.
 A proclamation reached Boston in early April announcing the revolution; Andros had the messenger arrested, but his news was distributed, emboldening the people.
 Andros wrote to his commander at Pemaquid on April 16 that "there is a general buzzing among the people, great with expectation of their old charter", even as he prepared to have the returning deserters arrested and shipped back to Maine.
 The threat of arrests by their own colonial militia increased tensions between the people of Boston and the dominion government.